 “They are a benchmark for creating “cradle to grave” marketing where they entice children with special meals, toys, playgrounds and popular movie tie-ins to get children to continue enjoying McDonalds into adulthood” (McDonald’s SWOT).
+And why is this a threat?

 “They have been sued multiple times for having “unhealthy” food, allegedly with addictives that contribute to the obesity in America” (McDonald’s SWOT).

+more

 Internal Factors